-The template is divided into two segments: a customer segment and a product segment.
-The customer segment helps you with an initial analysis of your app’s target audience.
-The product segment helps with analysis after the launch, when you evaluate how your app fits into the overall market.
+This ”canvas” is actually a table that’s divided into two columns: customer and product.
+The customer column helps you with the initial analysis of your app’s target audience.
+The product column helps with analysis after your app goes live, when you’re trying to understand how your app fits the market you’ve chosen.

-When you complete the first part of the Product/Market fit Canvas template you will end up with a table that looks like this:
+Let’s imagine you’re building an app to get more customers for your travel agency.
+In this case, when you complete the first part of the canvas template, you’ll end up with a table that looks something like this:

 Problems and needs:

-As a result of your analusis you will have a table like this:
+As a result of the market analysis, you’ll get a table like this:

 Problems and needs: